ggcarrots/django-carrots/source/python_xmas_tree.rst

     print("All gifts delivered")

 Most of the things should look familiar to you.
 We are calling here two functions:
-:func:`people_who_deserve_gifts` i :func:`deliver_gift` - their functioning is known only by Santa Claus.
-Result of the first one can be named `gift_list`, so that we could refer to this value later ( the same as described above).
+:func:`people_who_deserve_gifts` and :func:`deliver_gift` - their inner workings are only known by Santa Claus.
+The result of the first one can be named `gift_list`, so that we could refer to this value later ( the same as described above).

 A new element is a loop itself, which consists of: